AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/UndoRedoService/PushCommand.md

 UndoRedoService.PushCommand Method
 ==================================
-AutomationML 2.1 APIA command is pushed on the undo stack of this service.
+A command is pushed on the undo stack of this service.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)